TechGirl-254/TechGirl-254/README.md

 # 💫 About Me:
 I'm a lover of all things tech.
-A typical workday for me involves building and maintaining an Online Gaming Casino<br>But, I don't just wear my programming hat at work.
-You'll often find me contributing to OpenSource platforms like Docker Community, AWS Community Nairobi, and Space Ya Tech.
-It's also common to find me getting my hands dirty on all things JavaScript and the sorrounding technologies that makes Web Development possible.
+A typical workday for me involves building and maintaining an Online Gaming Casino<br>
+But, I don't just wear my programming hat at work.
+You'll often find me contributing to OpenSource platforms like Docker Community, AWS Community Nairobi, and Space Ya Tech.<br>
+It's also common to find me getting my hands dirty on all things JavaScript and the sorrounding technologies that cloud-native development possible.

 # 💻 Tech Stack: